agentmodels/agentmodels.org/chapters/3c-pomdp.md

 ~~~~

-Solving Bandit problems optimally quickly becomes intractable without special optimizations.
+Solving Bandit problems using the simple dynamic approach of our POMDP agent does not blows up as the horizon ("number of trials") and number of arms increase.
 The codebox below shows how runtime scales as a function of the number of trials.
 (This takes approximately 20 seconds to run.)

 <!-- bandit_scaling_number_of_trials -->